Snack Smarter Schoolwide

 - Sale!
 Plan nutritious food promotions like offering reduced prices for more nutritious snack options.

-- Work with your Program Advisor and school professionals to meet with snack suppliers to discuss nutrient-rich options that can be offered in vending machines — for example, part-skim string cheese, bagged baby carrots or low-fat yogurt.
+- Work with your Program Advisor and school professionals to meet with snack suppliers to discuss nutrient-rich options that can be offered in vending machines — that students may like better than your current offerings - for example, part-skim string cheese, bagged baby carrots or low-fat yogurt.

 - Share!
-Check out and share this success story about one school district that made tremendous changes to its vending machines and program, including nutritious snacks and nutrient-rich reimbursable meals.
+Check out and share this success story about one school district that made tremendous changes to its vending machine offerings, including nutritious snacks and nutrient-rich reimbursable meals.

 - Propose changes for a la carte food offerings in the cafeteria.
 Offer nutrient-rich foods that are easy to eat like pre-sliced fruits or small bowls of carrots instead of less nutritious options.

-- Consider hosting an event like a Smoothie Day and encourage kids to try smoothies made with low-fat milk or yogurt and fruits and vegetables.
+- Consider hosting an event like a Smoothie Day as a fundraiser and encourage kids to try smoothies made with low-fat milk or yogurt and fruits and vegetables.
+You can find great recipes here and here.
+Consider a funding application to purchase commercial smoothie machines or blenders so you can offer these nutritious options consistently.

 Think long-term and sustainable.
-Be sure each time you make a change, you document the way you went about it, who the contacts are, and what the short- and long-term costs/benefits are.
-That way, from year to year teams will be able to continue building on your progress.
+Be sure each time you make a change, you document how you did it and who was involved and record the short- and long-term costs and benefits.This way, from year-to-year teams will be able to continue building on your progress.

 Spread the Word

-Have students create posters showcasing your program and display them in high traffic areas, such as hallways and classrooms.
-Get the word out on your school’s website or blog, in your school eNewsletter (or newsletter) and on social media!
-Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; IG and TW: @FUTP60) and using #FuelGreatness!
+Have students create posters showcasing your program and display them in high-traffic areas, such as hallways and classrooms.
+Get the word out on your school’s website or blog, in your school newsletter and student newspaper, and on social media!
+Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; IG and TW and IG: @FUTP60) and using #FuelGreatness!
+Keep the whole school informed with updates during morning announcements.

 See how Southside Middle School is spreading the word about their experience with this Play and get some ideas of your own!

-Don’t forget after-hours school events and fundraisers.
-Work with parents and booster clubs to help them serve nutritious snack options, too!
+Assuming your school is in compliance with the standards, keep your focus on after-hours school events and fundraisers.
+Work with parents and booster clubs to help them serve nutritious snack options.

 Set up some friendly competitions between classes by making posters about nutritious snack foods that can be placed all over the school.
 Be sure to include nutrition information and why that food is a smart snack!
 Then have a trivia contest to see who learned the most about nutrient-rich eating options!